Tell us what you want

 Importing Toyota Land Cruiser to USA

-Why are Toyota Land Cruisers so highly sought after in the United States?
+Why are vintage Toyota Land Cruisers so highly sought after in the United States?
 Because there were an extremely LOW number of them imported by Toyota.
-But, here in Costa Rica, it is a different story.
-I can find them around the coffee farms in the central valley.
-For years and years, farmers here in the coffee region have used these vehicles to help on their farms.
-In the States, it is pretty easy to find the models prior to 1978.
+But, in other countries, it is a completely different story.
+I have seen them around the coffee farms in Central America, on the streets of Brazil and parked around town in Italy.
+For years and years, farmers in the coffee regions have used these vehicles to help on their farms.
+In Brazil, many were produced for the military because they had to get where there were no roads.
+In the States, it is pretty easy to find the models prior to 1976.
 Those were imported in larger numbers.
-But try finding a BJ40 Diesel from 1978-1984.
-You won’t.
+But try finding a BJ40 Diesel or a Bandierante from 1978-1991.
+Mucho mas difficult.
 Those vehicles fetch a hefty price in the States.
-We can get you a great-condition BJ40 and ship it to you in the US.
-We can find the even more rare Landcruiser II (Land Cruiser II) here.
-They cost more, but they’re even more rare.
 They were NEVER imported by Toyota into the states with the powerful diesel engine.
-They are more expensive than the ’78-84 40’s, but they can be found.
+They are more expensive than the FJ40’s.

 Here is some interesting information from Wikipedia about the 1978-1984 Toyota J-Series Land Cruisers.